-- Report the accident to the public transport operator as soon as possible after the accident.
+- Report the accident to the relevant public transport operator as soon as possible after the accident.

 - Remain in your seat throughout the journey.

 - If you’re standing up, place your bag(s) on the floor between your feet or in an allocated baggage compartment.

 - Offer your seat to any person who is elderly, pregnant or disabled.